ibm-cloud-docs/containers/cs_loadbalancer.md

 </tr>
 <tr>
 <td><code>&lt;globally_unique_account_HASH&gt;</code></td>
-<td>A globally unique HASH is created for your {{site.data.keyword.Bluemix_notm}} account.
+<td>A globally unique HASH is created for your {{site.data.keyword.cloud_notm}} account.
 All host names that you create for NLBs in clusters in your account use this globally unique HASH.</td>
 </tr>
 <tr>
 <td><code>0001</code></td>